Top 10 JavaScript Array Methods Every Web Developer Must Know

 5. flat( )

-Implementation of the flat( ) method will form a new array using the sub-array elements linked together in a series, following a rule till the specified depth.
+Implementing the flat( ) method will form a new array using the sub-array elements linked together in a series, following a rule until the specified depth.

 The role of the depth parameter here is to define how deep the array structure will get flatted.
 The default number of levels to flat the elements is 1.

-If there are some empty slots in an array, then this method can be applied to get rid of the empty holes.
+If there are empty slots in an array, then this method can be applied to eliminate the empty holes.
 Syntax for flat( ) array method is:

 var newArray = arr.flat([depth]);